 Team Treatment Approach

-Our goal is to help you return to an active lifestyle.
-With that in mind, we first work with your physician to develop an individualized treatment plan based on your unique medical needs.
-Once treatment begins, you will be seen by the same licensed therapist for one-on-one treatment.
-You will also receive education about your condition and instruction in exercise and self-help techniques.
+Outpatient therapy begins by first working with the patient’s physician to develop an individualized treatment plan.
+Once treatment begins, the patient will be seen by the same licensed therapist for one-on-one treatment.
+Patients will also receive education about their conditions and instruction in exercise and self-help techniques.
 Treatment may include one or more of the following:

 Your physician will receive a written report of the initial evaluation and treatment plan, updates on progress and final discharge plans.
 Care will be taken to communicate with the physician if there are concerns along the way.

 Baptist Health has 20 therapy centers across Arkansas, each offering a wide range of services to help adolescent and adult patients regain maximum function resulting from neurological, orthopedic or general medical conditions.
 The centers are open Monday through Friday and most locations offer early morning and late afternoon appointments to accommodate your schedule.
-Click here to find a Baptist Health Therapy center near you.
+Find a Baptist Health Therapy center near you.

-- Call the Baptist Health Therapy center nearest you (click here to find a Therapy Center)
+- Call the Baptist Health Therapy center nearest you.

 Before calling to schedule an appointment, please have ready your referring physician’s name and your insurance information.
 If you need to cancel or reschedule your appointment, please contact the therapy center at your earliest convenience so we may offer your appointment time to another patient.